 Natural processes take a toll on the cultural resources, but the threats posed by human uses are potentially more serious.
 Vandalism and careless excavations in the prehistoric and early historic ruins are a source of great concern to modern Pueblo peoples and threaten some of the most important archeological sites with wholesale destruction.
-Centuries of woodcutting and livestock grazing have altered the vegetative communities, as well as the riparian areas and the watersheds that support them.
 Development of both residential and commercial real estate presents risks to the ruins, trails, petroglyphs, and other traces of history and prehistory that remain in this landscape.
 Illegal trash dumping and other activities of this type have had a serious adverse impact on the natural and cultural resource values.